 The bill is supported by the New Jersey Bankers Association, the New Jersey Realtors Association, the New Jersey Builders Association, the New Jersey League of Municipalities and the Housing and Community Development Network of New Jersey.

 “One foreclosed property can have a negative impact on the value of the rest of the homes on the block,” said Senator Buono.
 “This isn’t just about foreclosed properties or affordable homes – it’s about communities in economic crisis, and it affects all New Jersey residents, whether they qualify for affordable housing, are living in foreclosed home, or not.”

-“There are tens of thousands of vacant, foreclosed properties currently in the Garden State, with more being added each and every day,” said Senator Lesniak.
-“The foreclosure crisis exists in every corner of our home state – not just in poor, urban communities.
-S-1566 would help combat the ever-growing foreclosure crisis by creating incentives for municipalities to clean up abandoned, dilapidated properties, and by engaging the State to turn around foreclosed homes into productive, affordable homes.
+“There are tens of thousands of vacant, foreclosed homes in New Jersey, and more are being added every single day,” said Senator Lesniak.
+“The foreclosure crisis exists in every municipality in the State – not just in poor, urban areas.
+S-1566 creates a mechanism and incentives to allow the State and municipalities to clean up abandoned, dilapidated properties which put a drain on the local economy, while restoring these homes for affordable and market-rate housing.
 It doesn’t get any better than that.”

-The bill now heads to the Senate Budget and Appropriations Committee before going to the full Senate for review.
+The bill now heads to the Senate Budget and Appropriations Committee before going to the full Senate for consideration.